 A user may wish to automate the process of upgrading firmware on Network Management Cards or devices with an embedded card to save time, especially with large quantities of devices.

-- Upgrade Executable/Wizard (the executable is included with the firmware when downloaded)
+- Firmware Upgrade Utility (the executable is included with the firmware when downloaded)